National Social Assistance Scheme: Indira Gandhi National Disability Pension Scheme (IGNDPS)

 Eligibility: Individuals aged 18 years and above with more than 80% disability and living below the poverty line.

 Amount: ₹300 per month (₹500 for those 80 years and above).

 National Family Benefit Scheme (NFBS)

 In the event of death of a bread-winner in a household, the bereaved family will receive lumpsum assistance of 20,000.
-The bread-winner should have been between 18–64 years of age.
+The bread-winner should have been between 18 and 64 years of age.
 The assistance would be provided in every case of death of primary bread-winner in a household.

 Annapurna Scheme

 This scheme aims to provide food security to meet the requirement of those senior citizens who, though eligible, have remained uncovered under the IGNOAPS.
 Under the Annapurna Scheme, 10 kg of free rice is provided every month to each beneficiary.

 Administration

 The scheme is administered by the Ministry of Rural Development, Government of India.
 It is fully funded by the Central Government, unlike some other welfare programs where the Union government shares costs with the State Governments.

 Allocation of funds for NSAP by Government of India between 2009–10 and 2014–15 (in Crore Rs.):